settings

 It is to say that the combination of what my dad believed, what he experienced, and how he expressed himself formed him into the person he was.

 Becoming an active partner in our own formation invites us into interactive relationship with the deepest parts of ourselves, and with deep mysteries of life.
-Here, the Institute relies upon the propositions of life as presented by the person of Jesus Christ as the way to illuminate these relationships.
+Here, the Institute considers two complimentary ideas: the realities and processes that are true regardless of specific world view or tradition and the uniqueness of specific world views and propositions of life.

-At the Institute we consider realities and processes that are common to spiritual formation regardless of specific proposition.
-Things like the parts of the person, the act of following and apprenticeship, and the experience of immersion are set alongside how specific propositions of life affect the process and potential outcomes.
+The realities and processes that are common to spiritual formation regardless of specific proposition or tradition include things like the parts of the person, the act of following and apprenticeship, and the experience of immersion.
+When specific propositions are required the Institute follows the propositions of life as presented in the person of Jesus Christ as the way.

 Central here is the idea that the process of spiritual formation is ultimately a creative act.
 One in which what we believe to be possible, what we can envision, and our choices of action, all contribute to the final outcome: the person we become.